pbeshai/d3-interpolate-path/README.md

 [![npm version](https://badge.fury.io/js/d3-interpolate-path.svg)](https://badge.fury.io/js/d3-interpolate-path)

-d3-interpolate-path is a zero-dependency D3 plugin that adds an [interpolator](https://github.com/d3/d3-interpolate) optimized for SVG &lt;path&gt; elements.
+d3-interpolate-path is a zero-dependency that adds an [interpolator](https://github.com/d3/d3-interpolate) optimized for SVG &lt;path&gt; elements.
 It can also work directly with object representations of path commands that can be later interpreted for use with canvas or WebGL.

-Note this package no longer has a dependency on d3 or d3-interpolate.
+**Note this package no longer has a dependency on d3 or d3-interpolate**, but in web usage adds itself to the d3 namespace like other d3 plugins do.

 Blog: [Improving D3 Path Animation](https://bocoup.com/weblog/improving-d3-path-animation)